-The decrease in cost of sales for the three months ended April 30, 2015 from the comparable prior period is primarily the result of decreased personnel expense related to support and professional services, as well as the reduction in amortization of capitalized software costs.
+The decrease in cost of sales for the three months ended October 31, 2015 from the comparable prior period is primarily the result of a reduction in amortization of capitalized software costs and in costs associated with the Cincinnati office and data center, which was closed during the first quarter of fiscal 2015.
+The decrease in cost of sales for the nine months ended October 31, 2015 from the comparable prior period is primarily the result of decreased personnel expense related to support and professional services, as well as the reduction in amortization of capitalized software costs.

 Cost of systems sales includes amortization and impairment of capitalized software expenditures, royalties, and the cost of third-party hardware and software.
-Cost of systems sales, as a percentage of systems sales, varies from period to period
+Cost of systems sales, as a percentage of systems sales, varies from period to period depending on hardware and software configurations of the systems sold.
+The decreases in expense for the three- and nine-month periods were primarily a result of a reduction in capitalized software amortization.

 The cost of professional services includes compensation and benefits for personnel and related expenses.
-The decrease in expense is primarily due to a reduction in utilization of independent contractors, with a corresponding increase in associate headcount within the professional services group, as well as a decrease in travel expenses incurred in connection with the professional services delivery.
+The increase in expense over the three-month period is due to the expensing of previously capitalized implementation costs following a client cancellation.
+The decrease in expense for the nine-month period is primarily due to a reduction in utilization of independent contractors, as well as a decrease in travel expenses incurred in connection with the professional services delivery.

 The cost of maintenance and support includes compensation and benefits for client support personnel and the cost of third-party maintenance contracts.
-The decrease in expense is primarily due to a reduction in support personnel costs.
+The decrease in expense for the nine-month period is primarily due to a reduction in support personnel costs.

 The cost of software-as-a-service solutions is relatively fixed, subject to inflation for the goods and services it requires.
-The decrease in fiscal 2015 is primarily related to a reduction in SaaS personnel costs.
+The decrease in the three-month period was primarily related to lower depreciation expense associated with the disposal of equipment in an earlier quarter, along with lower telecommunication costs following the closing of our Cincinnati office.